DagstuhlEAS/draft-manifesto/README.md

 Changes have slowed to a trickle.
 Please check the current draft if you have not done so already.
 If there are no objections, the document will be delivered to Roswitha at Dagstuhl this Friday Dec 2.

-The draft of Nov 30 resides on dropbox [here](https://dl.dropboxusercontent.com/u/11565521/dagstuhl-eas-manifesto-2016-11-30.pdf)
+The draft of Dec 1 resides on dropbox [here](https://dl.dropboxusercontent.com/u/11565521/dagstuhl-eas-manifesto-2016-12-01.pdf)

 ---